"Nudes? Shouldn't I charge for these?" : Motivations of New Sexual Content Creators on OnlyFans: Results

 \textbf{Celebrity Hype.} Celebrities announcing on their social media and in the news that they were starting OnlyFans accounts also helped bring attention to the platform.
-Cardi B joined in August 2020\footnote{https://www.rollingstone.com/music/music-news/cardi-b-onlyfans-1043254/} after Beyoncé mentioned the site in a remix in April, causing, according to a spokesperson for OnlyFans, ``a $15$ percent spike in traffic'' in the subsequent $24$ hours.\footnote{https://www.thedailybeast.com/adult-site-onlyfans-experiences-big-beyonce-bump-following-savage-remix} It is important to note that clip sites (websites where adult performers can upload video content for clients to purchase) have existed for a long time, as have sites with other features that OnlyFans has, such live streaming.
-However, OnlyFans' specific brand notoriety was important for our participants: P2 described OnlyFans as ``becoming a mainstream term and semi-accepted (more so than other similar sites)'' and P8 told us that the mention of OnlyFans by ``internet celebrities...was definitely how it caught my attention first.''
+Cardi B joined in August 2020\footnote{https://www.rollingstone.com/music/music-news/cardi-b-onlyfans-1043254/} after, as aforementioned, Beyoncé mentioned the site in a remix in April causing, according to a spokesperson for OnlyFans, ``a $15$ percent spike in traffic'' in the subsequent $24$ hours.\footnote{https://www.thedailybeast.com/adult-site-onlyfans-experiences-big-beyonce-bump-following-savage-remix} It is important to note that clip sites (websites where adult performers can upload video content for clients to purchase) have existed for a long time, as have sites with other features that OnlyFans has, such as live streaming.
+However, OnlyFans' specific brand notoriety was important for our participants; $12$ of our participants described OnlyFans as ``compelling enough'' to try out because of the promising, lucrative self-employment enabled by the platform.
+For example, P2 described OnlyFans as ``becoming a mainstream term and semi-accepted (more so than other similar sites)'' and P8 told us that the mention of OnlyFans by ``internet celebrities...was definitely how it caught my attention first.''
 However, it was not simply finding out about OnlyFans through celebrity mentions, but also imagining why celebrities joined the platform that inspired our participants: P8 continued ``I thought it was cool, I liked the idea of these mostly women... reforming sexuality in their own way and being able to claim, reclaim something.''

-Several participants were also motivated by the monetary hype created by celebrity earnings on the platform.
+Interestingly our participants P5, P10, and P21, were also motivated by the monetary hype created by celebrity earnings on the platform.
 The high earnings of several specific celebrities were referenced by our participants as a motivating factor to join.
 P5 discussed Bella Thorne joining OnlyFans, remarking ``she's already fairly famous, but then she did one day of OnlyFans and she made one million dollars...that was pretty persuasive.''
 Similarly, P10 ``was swayed to do it [OnlyFans] after the Bella Thorne incident.''